japublicspot/PostGen/README.md

 #PostGen

 ##Description
-This program was created as a project for a Programming Languages class (CS4121) as a way to research and learn about the PostScript language.
+This program was created as a project for a Programming Languages class at Michigan Tech (CS4121) as a way to research and learn about the PostScript language.

 This is a basic interpreter that acts as a state machine to generate